What to Do If You Suspect Housing Discrimination

 What Conduct Could Be Illegal Discrimination?

-• Telling applicants that they don’t take kids but do not appear to be an eligible senior-only facility
+• Telling applicants that they don’t take kids but do not appear to be an eligible senior-only housing provider;

-• Telling applicants that they won’t make reasonable accommodations for their disability
+• Telling applicants that they won’t make reasonable accommodations for people with disabilities.

 Accepted applicants may face discrimination once they become a tenant, as well.
-Signs of discrimination toward tenants could be enforcement of lease terms differently on some tenants compared to others, or tenant repair requests receiving lower priority than other tenants.
+Signs of discrimination toward tenants could be the enforcement of lease terms differently on some tenants compared to others or tenant repair requests receiving lower priority than other tenants.

 What To Do When You Experience Possible Housing Discrimination?